Explore UAB

 When do I need one?

 Some job applications will specifically require a diversity statement.
 You can also include them as an optional supporting document if it is not asked for, as long as you don’t go over the page limits for the application package and it does not replace a document that is more important to your candidacy.
-Some institutions or jobs may highly value diversity (HBCUs, universities that cater to veteran) and it might be a good idea to include a diversity statement when applying to positions at those institutions.
+Some institutions or jobs may highly value (HBCUs, universities that cater to veteran) and it might be a good idea to include a statement when applying to positions at those institutions.

 A Short Example: